 Oh, and an abaya does not have to be all black, nor, technically, does it even have to be black (okay, you probably can’t get away with wearing a pink abaya here, at least not in Riyadh…maybe in Jeddah.
 But my husband’s great aunt, one of my favorite people, often wears a dark blue abaya here in Riyadh).
 My first abaya, which was a gift from my now mother-in-law, was mostly black, but had sleeves that ended in five inches of hot pink satin, and each swath of satin was topped by a row of pink crystals; the matching tarha had the same thing on its ends.
 I have another abaya that has big pink and white flowers with green leaves embroidered all along the sleeves and the ends of the tarha, with yellow crystals in each of the flowers’ centers.
 Yet another of my abayas has wide swaths of light pink satin layered with black lace at the ends of the sleeves and tarha.
 I have two all-black abayas, but they’re full of ruffles, bows, and lace.
 You can find very simple, very plain black abayas, as well, and some women prefer them…but I’m not one of them.
 In other words, only to the most untrained eye (or mind) are all abayas created equal.
 Saudi women definitely get creative with their abaya choices.

-It’s the same idea with headcoverings.
+That’s kind of a dramatic example, but the principle still stands with regard to Saudi women’s headcoverings.
 Some Saudi women wear a tarha tightly over their head, leaving their faces exposed but covering their hair.
 Some use the tarha to cover their faces entirely.
 Some wear a niqab.
 Some toss the tarha over their heads just enough to say their heads are covered, but most of their hair is showing at the front.
 Covering the head in some way, shape, or form is something that most Saudi women do when in the Kingdom, because society is such that that’s just what you have to do…although there are various ways that they choose to do it.

 Myth 2.
 Women are not allowed to leave the house without a male relative escorting them.